webmachinelearning/hybrid-ai/proposals/cache.md

 user consent to use.
 User-defined keys are provided as a convenience feature for the developer but could potentially cause other inconveniences for the user.

-For potential extension to the cross-origin use case, use of hashes also prevents the use of the cache for data exfiltration, so are mandatory in this case.
-A developer using user-defined names will not be able to access models loaded in other origins, and so will always have to bear the download cost.

 ### Privacy Mitigations
 - The WebNN API is already disallowed in third-party contexts, which mitigates